maxzheng/great-life-guide/README.rst

 Emotion
 -------

-It's easy for our emotions to affect the health of our body (e.g. stress) and clarity of our mind, so it's important to `master emotional intelligence <https://www.youtube.com/watch?v=r8fcqrNO7so>`_ to better understand and enjoy them while retaining the ability to make sound decisions.
+It's easy for emotions to affect the health of your body (e.g. stress) and clarity of your mind, so it's important to `master emotional intelligence <https://www.youtube.com/watch?v=r8fcqrNO7so>`_ to better understand and enjoy them while retaining the ability to make sound decisions.

 Start with training your attention using mindfulness meditation to become fully aware of your emotions, learn to accept and let them go, and finally form habits to permeate positive emotions with positive thoughts for yourself and others.

 Exercise
 --------